Nuclear Care Partners host national day of remembrance event in Richland - NewsBreak

 One person behind bars after drive-by outside Shari's in Kennewick

-Two car crash leaves one person dead on I-90 near Snoqualmie Pass
+One person dead after a two car crash near Pasco Sunday morning

-KITTITAS COUNTY, Wash.- A two car crash on I-90 leaves one person dead near Pasco.
+WALLA WALLA COUNTY, Wash.- A two car crash on I-90 leaves one person dead near Pasco.
 One car was headed westbound on State Route 12 near milepost 308 when the driver crossed into the eastbound lanes.
 The driver then hit another car.
-Everyone involved in the car accident was transported to...
+Everyone involved in the car accident was transported...

 One injured, Clearwater Ave blocked following collision

-Note: UPDATE: One gunshot victim confirmed outside of Shari's in Kennewick